pingcap/tispark/README.md

 Read the [Quick Start](./docs/userguide.md).

 ## How to build
+TiSpark supports both Spark 2.3 and Spark 2.1.
+However, the version for Spark 2.1 will no longer be maintained.

-To build all TiSpark modules :
+To build all TiSpark modules:
 ```
+For Spark 2.1:
+mvn clean install -P spark-2.1 -Dmaven.test.skip=true

+For Spark 2.3: (-P spark-2.3 is optional)
 mvn clean install -Dmaven.test.skip=true
 ```
 Remember to add `-Dmaven.test.skip=true` to skip all the tests if you don't need to run them.